 - First Department of Health and Human Services program hosted completely in the Internet cloud (2011, BioSense 2.0).
 Dr. Kass-Hout developed the strategy and was responsible for the cloud implementation that reduced CDC’s maintenance costs by 95% (40% of current program funding at the time) over the original system, and made collected data and funding equally available to the state and local health departments.
 This has been credited as the largest connected network of electronic medical records and labs for sharing timely patient data and public health surveillance across jurisdictional boundaries in the U.S.

-- InSTEDD’s Riff, [InSTEDD was fielded by Google, Inc. in 2006], an Open Source Social Networking Platform for Integrated Early Warning and Response.
-On Jan 17 2010, the Thomson Reuters Foundation used Riff to launch a first-of-its kind, free disaster-information service for the people of Port Au Prince, Haiti.
-This allowed survivors of Haiti's earthquake to receive critical information by text message directly to their phones, free of charge.
+- InSTEDD’s Riff (2008) (InSTEDD, founded by Google, Inc. in 2006): an open source social networking and mobile platform for integrated early warning and response: On Jan 17, 2010, the Thomson Reuters Foundation used Riff to launch a first-of-its kind, free disaster-information service for the people of Port Au Prince, Haiti.
+More than 1 million SMS text messages were sent to the Haitian population with information to help them recover after the earthquake.

-Taha holds a Doctor of Medicine degree from the University of Texas Health Sciences Center at Houston, and a Master of Science from the University of Texas, School of Public Health, Department of Biostatistics.
-In addition, he has had clinical training at Harvard's Beth Israel Deaconess Medical Center and the University of Texas Health Sciences Center at Houston.
+Dr. Kass-Hout holds an M.D. and an M.S. in Biostatistics from the University of Texas.
+He did his clinical training at Harvard's Beth Israel Deaconess Medical Center and the University of Texas Health Sciences Center at Houston.